graphql/graphql-over-http/spec/GraphQLOverHTTP.md

-Note: A status code in the `4xx` or `5xx` ranges or status code `203` (and maybe others) could originate from intermediary servers; since the client cannot determine if an `application/json` response with arbitrary status code is a well-formed GraphQL response (because it cannot trust the source) we must use `200` status code to guarantee that the response has not been generated or modified by an intermediary.
+Note: A status code in the `4xx` or `5xx` ranges or status code `203` (and maybe others) could originate from intermediary servers; since the client cannot determine if an `application/json` response with arbitrary status code is a well-formed GraphQL response (because it cannot trust the source) the server must use `200` status code to guarantee to the client that the response has not been generated or modified by an intermediary.

 If the GraphQL response contains a non-null {data} entry then the server MUST use the `200` status code.